-

 Medical management rehabilitation

-Medical management rehabilitation intends to assist veterans to understand and learn to utilise the civilian health system.
+Medical management rehabilitation is intended to assist veterans to understand and learn to utilise the civilian health system.
 The aim of medical management rehabilitation is that veterans will be able to independently access treatment and support for their accepted conditions.

-Further information about medical management rehabilitation can be found in Chapter 5 of this Library.
+Further information about medical management rehabilitation can be found in Chapter 5 in this library.

 Psychosocial rehabilitation